Danish-Sensor-Engineering/dse-demo-netconnect-java/README.md

-# DSE Net Connect - Client Demo
+# DSE Net Connect - Client Example

 This repository serves as example of how to connect to DSE Net Connect and receive measurements over the network.

+The flow would typically be:

-- Connect to DSE Net Connect (default port 2730)
+- Open a TCP socket to DSE Net Connect (default port 2730)
-- Send control commands to start, stop, etc.
+- Send control commands to start, stop, etc. in plaintext
-- In a loop, read the byte input-stream and parse
+- In a loop, read the byte input-stream, parse and use measurement result
 - Send the 'exit' commands to disconnect

 ## Network Datagram

+The data sent always consist of a header and some data of varied length.

 | HEADER   | DATA                               |
 |----------|------------------------------------|